n01111786/TempControl/index.md

 ### Week 6 (October 16 - November 17), 2017

 * During the Past 5 Weeks the school was on strike
+* Soldering and Testing of my PCB board is too be done this week.

 ### Week 5 October 16, 2017